 Measure development is a continuous process that requires developers to monitor and improve measures over time.
-For example, ad hoc reviews of measures 0138 (CLASBI) and 0139 (CAUTI) involved several changes that improve each measure's specifications.
-In addition, harmonization is key in eliminating redundancy, and ensuring that definitions are consistent across measures.
+For example, ad hoc reviews of measure #0138 (CLASBI) and #0139 (CAUTI) involved several changes that improve each measure's specifications.
+In addition, harmonization helps eliminate redundancy and ensure consistent definitions across measures.
 For example, there are several measures of falls and pressure ulcers in a variety of settings.
-Universal definitions of these events are required to ensure consistency in the way data is collected for these measures across settings.
+Universal definitions of these events are required to ensure consistency in the way data are collected for these measures across settings.